lumapps/commit-message-validator/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Run the tests (`bats -j 100 validator.bats`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a pull request

 <!-- LICENSE -->